 The first time I went to Dubai, two years ago, I wasn’t impressed.
 To the extent that when my parents and I booked our trip to Abu Dhabi last December, I wasn’t particularly excited to go back.
 Now, I’m glad I did go again to experience some sightseeing in Dubai.

 If not in the whole world, in the Middle East Dubai has been the fastest developing country.
-Few decades ago it was more of a sand city with typical Middle Eastern houses, mainly mud houses.
+A few decades ago it was more of a sand city with typical Middle Eastern houses, mainly mud houses.
 Until 1966, when the oil was discovered.
-Oil wells changed the country beyond recognition and led the old sandy Dubai into the vibrant, modern, business center that we know now, determining an increase in the population of some 300 times.
+Oil wells changed the country beyond recognition and led the old sandy Dubai into the vibrant, modern, business centre that we know now, determining an increase in the population of some 300 times.

 As a see-what-we-can-do welcome, the first sight I had the pleasure to lay my eyes (and my camera) on while sightseeing in Dubai was the world’s tallest building, 830-ish-mt, awe-inspiring Burj Khalifa, introduced to first-time visitors by Colombian artist Botero, or better, one of his sculptures, a chubby horse, typical of his style.